LeoTsui/CS259D_Notes_HW/notes/EXPOSURE.md

 ## Evaluation

 * Evaluation of the Detection Rate
-    * 216 domains reported by malwareurls.com & present in dataset
+    * 569 domains reported by `malwareurls.com`
+        * 219 domains queried in the monitored network
     * 5 had less than 20 queries
         * be filtered
     * 211 detected malicious